medic/cht-core/CONTRIBUTING.md

 - Description of the location and potential impact of the vulnerability;
 - A detailed description of the steps required to reproduce the vulnerability (proof of concept source code, screenshots, and compressed screen captures are all helpful to us); and
 - Your name/handle and a link for recognition in our Hall of Fame.

-### Improving our documentation
-Is our documentation up to date?
-Have we covered everything we should?
-Could our wording be improved?
-Read our [Documentation Style Guide](https://github.com/medic/medic-docs/blob/master/development/docs-style-guide.md) then open a pull request with your suggested changes or additions.
-Want to talk about Documentation generally?
-Join our [Community Forum](https://communityhealthtoolkit.org/forum)!

 #### License